 A Natural Killer Cell that is uniquely attracted to Borrelia

-It is generally believed that the lower the amount of CD57 natural killer cells in the body, the more chronic Lyme Disease is and the higher the amount, the closer one is to remission.
-There have been instances where high amounts of CD57 natural killers cells have been found in those with Chronic Lyme Disease and and low amounts of CD57 natural killer cells in those who were believed to be in remission.
-This is why the CD57 Test is not clinically reliable for diagnosing Lyme Disease.
+It is generally believed that the lower the amount of CD57 natural killer cells in the body, the more chronic or progressive Lyme disease is, and the higher the amount, the closer a person is to remission.
+There have been instances where high amounts of CD57 natural killers cells have been found in those with chronic Lyme disease, and low amounts of CD57 natural killer cells have been found in those who were believed to be in remission.
+While the CD57 test is not 100% accurate in terms of diagnosing chronic Lyme disease, it is an incredibly useful test in doing so when it is compared with other diagnostic Lyme tests such as a western blot test or the c3a and c3a complement protein test, as well as a person's symptoms.

 - A CD57 natural killer cell level of about 200 is believed to be the area in which it is safe to discontinue use of a protocol without the risk of encountering a relapse.